jhpyle/docassemble/_docs/documents.md

 ---
 {% endhighlight %}

+Metadata values can contain [Mako] template commands.
+However, they cannot contain [Markdown].

-### Metadata applicable to RTF and PDF
+### Metadata applicable to RTF and PDF files

+* If you wish to use a standard document title, set the following:
+  * `title`
+  * `author` - a list
+  * `date`
+* `toc` - default is not defined.
+If defined, a table of contents is included.
-* `SingleSpacing` - set to `true` for single spacing.
+* `SingleSpacing` - set this to `true` for single spacing.
 * `OneAndAHalfSpacing` - set to `true` for 1.5 spacing.
-* `DoubleSpacing` - set to `true` for double spacing.
+* `DoubleSpacing` - set this to `true` for double spacing.
 Double spacing is the default.
-* `TripleSpacing` - set to `true` for triple spacing.
+* `TripleSpacing` - set this to `true` for triple spacing.
 * `fontsize` - default is `12pt`.
 Must be one of `10pt`, `11pt`, and `12pt`.
 * `Indentation` - not defined by default.
 By default, the first line of each paragraph is indented, unless `SingleSpacing` is set, in which case there is no indentation.
 * `IndentationAmount` - not defined by default.
-The default is double spacing with half an inch of indentation on the first line of each paragraph.
+When double spacing is used, the default is 0.5 inches of first-line indentation in each paragraph.
-* To set headers and footers, define one or more of the following.
+* To set the text of headers and footers (which can contain [Mako] and [Markdown]), define one or more of the following:
   * `FirstFooterLeft`
   * `FirstFooterCenter`
   * `FirstFooterRight`